Cosmo-Tech/Babylon-End-User-Doc/docs/guides/powerbi_report_config.md

 In order to facilitate the creation of Power BI reports and the migration of reports between environments, a few guidelines should be followed.

+This guidelines will also ensure that your PowerBI report is compatible with **Babylon**.

 ## Create Power BI reports in Power BI desktop
 - Create a new Power BI report and go to **Transform Data** section in order to manage data sources.